Royal Lao Air Force: Air Force ranks

 Initially, the Laotian Aviation wore the same rank insignia as their French and ANL counterparts, whose sequence followed closely the French Air Force pattern defined by the 1956 regulations.
 Junior officers (Officiers supérieurs et officiers subalternes) ranks were worn on black removable shoulder boards (pattes d'épaule) or shoulder strap slides (passants d'épaule) similar to the Army pattern, with the addition of a pair of stylized wings on the inner end.
 NCOs (Sous-officiers et aviateurs) and airmen (Hommes de troupe) wore metal or cloth chevrons on both upper sleeves or pinned to the chest.

 In 1959, the Royal Lao Army adopted a new distinctively Laotian-designed system of military ranks, which became in September 1961 the standard rank chart for all branches of service of the newly created Royal Lao Armed Forces.

-Under the new regulations, RLAF officers were now entitled to wear on their service or dress uniforms stiffened shoulder boards edged with gold braid identical to the standard RLA pattern, except that the colour was blue-grey instead of red.
+Under the new regulations, RLAF officers were now entitled to wear on their service or dress uniforms stiffened shoulder boards edged with gold braid identical to the standard RLA pattern, except that the background colour was blue-grey instead of red.
 Junior officers added an appropriate number of five-pointed gold stars to their boards whilst NCOs wore chevrons on the upper sleeve.
 Airmen wore no insignia.
-However, these regulations were slowly implemented, and for a time US Air Force rank insignia were worn by RLAF personnel as an interim measure.
+However, these regulations were slowly implemented, and for a time U.S. Air Force rank insignia were worn by RLAF personnel as an interim measure.

 On active service, Laotian Aviation officers had their shoulder boards initially replaced by either shoulder strap slides or a single chest tab (patte de poitrine) buttoned or pinned to the shirt's front fly following French Army practice.
 By the late 1960s the RLAF adopted the same American-style system as their RLA counterparts, in which metal pin-on or embroidered cloth rank insignia – either in yellow-on-green full-colour or black-on-green subdued form – were worn on the right collar of flight suits and jungle fatigues.

 Rank insignia

 Insignia

 A metal pilot's qualification badge was created in the mid-1960s, in two classes.
-It was identical to the US Air Force wings, except for the letters "RLAF" stamped across the top of the central crest.
+It was identical to the U.S. Air Force wings, except for the letters "RLAF" stamped across the top of the central crest.
 The badge was worn over the left breast pocket on service dress and working uniforms, whilst an embroidered white version on a blue cloth background was worn on flight suits.
-Blue and subdued nametapes were occasionally worn above the right shirt or jacket pocket on field dress and flight suits; blue plastic nameplates were worn with the working and dress uniforms.
+Cloth blue and subdued nametapes were occasionally worn above the right shirt or jacket pocket on field dress and flight suits; blue plastic nameplates with white lettering were worn with the working and dress uniforms.
 Full-colour embroidered, woven or printed squadron insignia went over the right breast; RLAF service insignia – a winged lotus leaf rosette – went on the right collar.
 RLAF pilots sent for training in Thailand wore on the right shoulder a Laotian national emblem with "Laos" tab.